zinniak/SI507-HW6/README.md

 $(document).ready(function(){
     $("form").submit(function(event){
 ```
-The code above selects the entire document and invoked the function defined on line 2 when the entire document finishes loading.
+The code above selects the entire document and invokes the function defined on line 2 when the entire document finishes loading.
 The function submits then invoked another function when the form (indicated by the `form` html tag) is submitted.

 * **Add some code to the `jquerylib_submit_example.html` file so that, if the input is valid and is specifically the text `hello`, rather than the visible output being `Nice!` in blue, the visible output should be `Hello to you too!`, also in blue, just like `Nice!` is.**
 	* *HINT:* You'll have to make some changes to the conditional statement, and possibly look up some JavaScript conditional syntax.
 You'll also need to look carefully at what generates visible output right now.